russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Selfish Gene and when was it published?

-The Selfish Gene is approximately 384 pages long and was first published in 1976.
-It has since been updated with a new preface and further insights into modern genetics and evolutionary theory.
+The Selfish Gene spans approximately 384 pages and was first published in 1976.
+This influential work has been updated in subsequent editions, continuing to spark discussion about genetics and evolution.